rsharanesh-iitm/Tech-Stuff/System_Processors/Blog-Abstract.md

 ## Abstract for Blog

-### Title -- Smart Phone Architectures and a their Comparison
+### Title -- Smart Phone Architectures and their Comparison

 ### Table of Contents (Pararaphs in the blog)
 * Introduction- covers a brief overview on smartphone and their simple working